By Stacy Zemon

 BTW, it’s these “above and beyond” skills that turn you from a plug-and-play commodity (the status of most DJs) into an absolutely irreplaceable resource for your clients.

 I’ll throw in one last piece of advice…Don’t be afraid to make mistakes, to have big dreams, to ask for help, and to credit others for helping you.
-Now go get busy creating success, and feel free to contact me at email@example.com to let me know how you are doing!
+Now go get busy creating success, and feel free to contact us at email@example.com to let us know how you are doing!